pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

             )

-Now that we have our data loaders defined, we initialize our :class:`~torch_geometric.nn.GraphSAGE` model and wrap it inside :pytorch:`PyTorch`'s :class:`~torch.nn.parallel.DistributedDataParallel`.
+Now that we have our data loaders defined, we initialize our :class:`~torch_geometric.nn.GraphSAGE` model and wrap it inside :class:`torch.nn.parallel.DistributedDataParallel`.
 We also move the model to its exclusive GPU using the :obj:`rank` as a shortcut for the full device identifier.
-The wrapper on our model manages communication between each rank and reduces loss gradients from each process before updating the models parameters across all ranks:
+The wrapper on our model manages communication between each rank and synchronizes gradients across all ranks before updating the model parameters across all ranks:

 .. code-block:: python